ChuyAMS/jconekta/README.md

 ## Introduction
 A java library wrapper for https://www.conekta.io.
 It uses Java Objects to build the request to the REST API.

-- *What problem does it try to fix?*
-- *What are the most important features?*

 This project is under development and shouldn't be used in production